TheRealBeef/linuxcnc/README.md

 ```
-Check build dependencies :
+1. Check and install build dependencies :

   $ cd ~/linuxcnc/cmake

+  Install a pre configured dependency list:
+  $ ./install_build_deps

+  Check if all is ok:
   $ ./check_build_deps

-To build linuxcnc from source :
+2. build linuxcnc with make:

   $ cd ~/linuxcnc/cmake
-  $ ./build_all
+  $ ./build_make

-  # After succesfull build lcnc starts.
+  # If this fails try to solve manually : https://linuxcnc.org/docs/html/code/building-linuxcnc.html

-To run linuxcnc :
+3. build linuxcnc with cmake :

   $ cd ~/linuxcnc/cmake
-  $ ./start_lcnc
+  $ ./build_cmake

 To explore the the linuxcnc source code :